cagilalsac/UsersMicroservices/README.md

     response class in GroupQueryResponse.cs and handler class in GroupQueryHandler.cs.
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Groups/GroupQueryHandler.cs

+    - Synchronous methods execute tasks one after another.
+Each operation must complete before the next one starts.
+The calling thread waits (or "blocks") until the method finishes.
+      Asynchronous methods allow tasks to run in the background.
+The calling thread does not wait for the operation to finish and can continue executing other code.
+In C#, asynchronous methods often use the async and await keywords, enabling non-blocking operations
+      (such as I/O or database calls) and improving application responsiveness.

 ## 4. Group Entity - Users.API Project

 25. Add "builder.Services.AddMediatR(config => config.RegisterServicesFromAssembly(typeof(UserService).Assembly));" in Program.cs: